Wasiwaska Research Center

 Residence for Scholars and Students

 Since 2022 we begin opening our facilities when we do not have seminars, for people who would like to have a place where they can fully concentrate on their writings tasks or other projects.
 We have fast Internet in all the compound, a beach nearby where it is possible to swim during most of the year, and trails into the forest to get inspiration.
 All rooms are equipped with a small kitchen, bathroom, and air conditioners.
 There are shops to buy food around 1.5 kilometers from the house, and bicycles are available.
 This year we already had students from Finland and England, expecting two scholars in the beginning of the year.
-Write to us to consult prices and availability.
+For more information including prices and availability please click here.